-in random MPS and PEPS from a more operational point of view.
+Here, we approach the problem of typical correlations in random MPS and PEPS from a more operational point of view.
 We introduce families of inhomogeneous random tensor network states that arise from a sequential generation in a quantum computer.
-Such ensembles are, by definition, directly connected to the study of quantum circuits with a sequential architecture and random gates, where each unitary gate is independently chosen randomly according to the uniform (Haar) measure.
+Such ensembles are, by definition, directly connected to the study of quantum circuits with a sequential architecture and random gates, where each unitary gate is independently chosen randomly from the uniform (Haar) measure.
 In the one-dimensional case, every MPS admits such a preparation [31], where the bond dimension dictates the number of overlapping qudits between any two successive gates.
-In the two-dimensional setting, our ensemble can be understood as being uniform over the space of so-called isometric tensor network states (isoTNS) [32], which are PEPS with given bond dimension.
+In the twodimensional setting, our ensemble can be understood as being uniform over the space of so-called isometric tensor network states (isoTNS) [32], which are PEPS with a given bond dimension.
 In this case, the resulting family of random circuits is composed of two-dimensional circuits with local overlapping gates, each resembling a tile acting on a neighborhood of qudits [33].
-Although isoTNS are a subfamily of PEPS, they are known to contain a rich variety of strongly correlated states, such as topological models [34].
+Although isoTNS are only a subfamily of PEPS, they are known to contain a rich variety of strongly correlated states such as topological models [34].

 For the above ensembles, we study the scaling behavior of the average correlations between two subsystems as a function of their distance.
 We then utilize this average behavior of correlations to deduce the typical case via concentration inequalities.
 Instead of using well-known correlation functions, we perform the analysis using a measure of correlation arising from the Hilbert-Schmidt norm.
-Although in a generic many-body setting such a measure might have undesirable properties, we show that it is particularly suited in the context of tensor network states because it bounds the trace distance as well as all connected correlation functions.
-For MPS, we also consider the Rényi- $\alpha$ mutual information.
-Given a technical conjecture, we compute the average correlations for all integer values of $\alpha \geq 1$ .
+Although, in a generic many-body setting, such a measure might have undesirable properties, we show that it is particularly suited in the context of tensor network states because it bounds the trace distance as well as all connected correlation functions.
+For MPS, we also consider the Rényi- α mutual information.
+Given a technical conjecture, we compute the average correlations for all integer values of $\alpha \ge 1$.
 We then use those results to retrieve the von Neumann mutual information [35] via analytic continuation.

-First, we confirm analytically the common intuition

-that inhomogeneous MPS typically exhibit exponentially decaying correlations.
-We show that a single common correlation length $\xi{1D}$ persists among different measures of correlation.
-We obtain a similar quantitative conclusion for two-dimensional isoTNS, where we observe the emergence of a different correlation length $\xi{2D}$ that is also consistent among different measures of correlation.
-Both lengths have a rather weak dependence on the underlying bond dimension D of the tensor network and remain short-range correlated for all values of D. Surprisingly, however, $\xi{1D}$ and $\xi{2D}$ have exactly opposite behaviors when D is varied; $\xi{1D}$ monotonically increases while $\xi{2D}$ monotonically decreases.
-Our findings also establish that exponentially decaying correlations are typical for the family of (inhomogeneous) isoTNS, and consequently for the random states produced by the corresponding quantum circuit architecture.
+We confirm analytically the common intuition that inhomogeneous MPS typically exhibit exponentially decaying correlations.
+We show that a single common correlation length ξ{1D} persists among different measures of correlation.
+We obtain a similar quantitative conclusion for twodimensional isoTNS, where we observe the emergence of a different correlation length ξ{2D} that is also consistent among different measures of correlation. ξ{1D} and ξ{2D} have a surprisingly weak dependence on the underlying bond dimension D of the tensor network, and both MPS and isoTNS remain short-range correlated for all values of D. However, ξ{1D} and ξ{2D} have exactly opposite behaviors when the bond dimension is varied; ξ{1D} monotonically increases, while ξ{2D} monotonically decreases.
+Our findings also establish that exponentially decaying correlations are typical for the family of (inhomogeneous) isoTNS and consequently for the random states produced by the corresponding quantum circuit architecture.